Food & Drink

 71 Melville Road, Pascoe Vale South

-Popping up in a stretch of Melville Road that's seen better days, Miinot Gelato is worth the detour for some of Melbourne’s best gelato.
+On an unsuspecting stretch of Melville Road, Miinot Gelato is worth the detour for some of the best gelato Melbourne has to offer.
 Husband and wife team, Emma and Gary, are killing it with a small but perfectly formed gelato list that steadfastly avoids pre-mixed bases.
+The ice cream is made by hand and new flavours are invented almost daily.
 They're packed with real fruit goodness, too, like their mouth-watering watermelon.

 Jock's